str79/evolandMap/README.md

-# might-and-magic-8-maps
+# Evoland 2 map
 might and magic 8 maps

-engine version 1.26
+Engine version see in help.
+Help read on runing programm.
+Run index.html.